Artist and Art Centre – Contract Template – Information for Artists

-Is this the right agreement for me?
+Is this the right contract for me?

-What must I do under the agreement?
+What must I do under the contract?

 If you and the Art Centre agree that they are the only organisation that can sell your work, you will have an ‘exclusive’ relationship with the Art Centre.
 This means you must give all your art to the Art Centre to display, promote and sell.
 You must also let the Art Centre know when you create a new work and deliver it to the Art Centre to sell.
 You cannot sell your art to anyone else or ask anyone other than the Art Centre to sell your art.